Muniswamy366/Notes/Kafka.md

 * The broker instance which we connect to access cluster is also known as bootstrap server.

 2. Topics

-Logical channels or categories where messages are published
+* A topic is a logical name to which the records are published

-Topics are split into partitions for scalability and parallelism
+* Topics are split into partitions for scalability and parallelism

-Each topic can have multiple partitions distributed across brokers
+* Each topic can have multiple partitions distributed across brokers

-Messages within a partition are ordered by offset
+* Messages within a partition are ordered by offset

 3. Partitions
-Physical divisions of topics stored on disk
+* Physical divisions of topics stored on disk

-Enable parallel processing and horizontal scaling
+* Enable parallel processing and horizontal scaling

-Each partition is replicated across multiple brokers for fault tolerance
+* Each partition is replicated across multiple brokers for fault tolerance

-Messages are appended to partitions in an immutable log structure
+* Messages are appended to partitions in an immutable log structure
+* Each partition will have a leader which will take read/write operations to that partition.

 4. Producers
 Applications that publish/send messages to Kafka topics

 Can choose which partition to send data to (round-robin, key-based, or custom)